Traveling To Mexico By Car: Your Complete Guide

 Documents Required To Receive a Temporary Vehicle Importation Permit

-If you decide you need a TIP, make sure you have the required documents to prove legal ownership of the vehicle that is being temporarily imported.
+If you need a TIP, make sure you have the required documents to prove legal ownership of the vehicle being temporarily imported.

 Mexicans with legal residency outside of Mexico must have the following documents to receive their Temporary Vehicle Permit: